ssstl/MAX-Facial-Age-Estimator-Web-App/README.md

 * Build a Docker image of the Facial Age Estimator MAX Model
 * Deploy a deep learning model with a REST endpoint
-* Generate captions for an image using the MAX Model's REST API
+* Generate the estimated ages for an image using the MAX Model's REST API
 * Run a web application that using the model's REST API

 ![Architecture](doc/source/images/architecture.png)